redgeoff/squadron/README.md

 TODO
 ---
 Throttler and Debouncer (not yet included in this repo are essential), but can't something like the following be used in place of Synchronizer??
+Any benefit to using Synchronizer or should it be refactored out?

     var synchronizer = Promise.resolve();